ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## RS-to-C: 2.01 (Created) # {#rs-c}

-Upon receiving an access token from C, RS MUST follow the procedures defined in {{Section 5.10.1 of I-D.ietf-ace-oauth-authz}}.
+Upon receiving an access token from C, RS MUST follow the procedures defined in {{Section 5.10.1 of RFC9200}}.
 That is, RS must verify the validity of the access token.
-RS may make an introspection request (see {{Section 5.9.1 of I-D.ietf-ace-oauth-authz}}) to validate the access token.
+RS may make an introspection request (see {{Section 5.9.1 of RFC9200}}) to validate the access token.

 If the access token is valid, RS proceeds as follows.